stackbit-projects/pdgi-05bba/content/pages/index.md

     image: /images/6_thumb.jpg
     image_alt: 'Boutique hotel on a cliff in Veraguas, Panama'
     title: GETAWAY
-    content: |+
+    content: >
-      ​...on a cliff overlooking an untouched beach, you find a tropical...
+      ​... to a tropical boutique hotel on a cliff overlooking an untouched beach...
     actions:
       - label: Discover our boutique hotel
         url: /features